Drone-Research-Lab/livox_ros_driver/README.md

 Inside the visual studio solution put the build to Release and build ALL.

 Once this step is done you should have built the Livox SDK.
-Now we just have to link it to the ros package.
+Now we just have to link the SDK to the ros package.

 ## 2. Get and build livox_ros_driver

-1. Get livox_ros_driver from GitHub :
+Get livox_ros_driver from GitHub :

 ```
 cd to_your_catkin_worksapce_folder/src